 - For a variety of reasons (such as load growth, generation retirements, or power purchase agreements expiring), some LSEs may wish to evaluate other resource supply options to meet future load demand.
-These resource supply options can be either in the form of transactions or some "hypothetical" generators which are added to meet the resource adequacy requirements for this study. - The Public Policy Request study will analyze the transmission impacts of assumptions involving five components: - 1) Accelerated retirement of coal generation - a.
-DEC will model the retirement of Allen 1-5, Cliffside 5, and Lee 3 and will model only the dual fuel capability of Marshall 1-4 and Belews Creek 1-2 - b.
-DEP will model the retirement of Roxboro 1-4, Mayo 1, Weatherspoon CTs, and Blewett CTs.
+These resource supply options can be either in the form of transactions or some "hypothetical" generators which are added to meet the resource adequacy requirements for this study. - In 2022, the PWG will analyze, among its resource supply options, cases that examine the impacts of fourteen different hypothetical transfers into and out of the DEC and DEP systems.
+These fourteen hypothetical transfer scenarios are identified in the table below: